-How to avoid highway hypnosis?
+How to avoid driving when drowsy

 - Get at least 7-9 hours of sleep every night.
-Both drowsy driving and highway hypnosis are related to relaxation and sleepiness so get more sleep!

 - Keep it cool.
 You're more awake and alert if the air inside the car is cooler, so keep the aircon on during the summer and try not to use too much of the heater during winter.